-As a general rule of thumb, the bigger kids get, the more their appetites grow.
-But all bets are off when a kid goes through a growth spurt – they’ll eat anything in sight!
+Generally, the bigger kids get, the more their appetites grow.
+But all bets are off when a kid goes through a growth spurt – they’ll eat anything in sight and ask for more!

 Upping the protein of our favorite family foods with one of my favorite superfoods – flaxseed – is my latest attempt at not going broke while feeding these monsters.